Or download our app "Guided Lessons by Education.com" on your device's app store.

 Multiple Meaning Motivation

-Students will be able to identify multiple-meaning words.
+- Students will be able to identify and describe multiple-meaning words.

 - Ask the class what it means to have a multiple-meaning word.